• Skip to primary navigation

 Stop guessing at how many ounces are in a teaspoon.
 Instead, just grab this quick guide and learn how to convert teaspoon into oz, or vice versa.
 You will also enjoy dry ounces to teaspoons conversion tables for the most common baking ingredients.

-When making American recipes, knowing that half an ounce of baking powder equals 3 teaspoons will help you.
+When making American recipes, knowing that ½ ounce of baking powder equals 3 teaspoons will help.
 Isn't it essential to get your cake to rise well?

-So here is a guide on how many ounces are in a teaspoon and vice versa.
+Here is a guide to how many ounces are in a teaspoon and vice versa.

 Jump to: